Are All Collisions Considered “Accidents” In a Car Accident Lawsuit?

 - Intoxication: Drunk and drugged driving is one of the most common causes of vehicle collisions and except in very rare circumstances, being drunk or drugged behind the wheel is a matter of choice.
 It is incorrect to refer to a drunk driving collision as an accident.

 - Speeding and recklessness: Speeding is the top cause of car accidents, and greatly increases the risk of injury or death.
 Speeding is a factor in up to 1/3 of traffic crashes.
 It also plays a big role in injuries caused by motor vehicle collisions.
 Speeding also makes collisions worse.
 All it takes is an increase of a few miles per hour to greatly increase the force of a collision that can lead to devastating injuries.

 - Distracted driving: Distracted driving has gotten worse in recent years as more and more drivers use their cell phones for phone calls and texting when they are driving.
 Using a cell phone while driving is against the law in almost all states, and any crash that happens when someone is using a cell phone is not an accident.

-There also is strong evidence that characterizing an auto collision as an accident can reduce the monetary recovery of crash victims, which can affect their health and wellbeing.
+There also is strong evidence that characterizing an auto collision as an accident can reduce the monetary recovery of crash victims in car accident lawsuits, which can affect their health and well being.

 Remember to not refer to a motor vehicle collision as an accident when you are talking to an insurance adjuster.
-If you have any questions, please talk to a personal injury lawyer in your state.
+It may sound like a small semantic difference, but in reality it can be a very costly mistake.